-Steven Patrick Morrissey (; born 22 May 1959), known mononymously as Morrissey, is an English singer, songwriter, and author.
-He came to prominence as the frontman of the rock band the Smiths, which was active from 1982 to 1987.
+Steven Patrick Morrissey (; born 22 May 1959), known professionally as Morrissey, is an English singer, songwriter, and author.
+He came to prominence as the frontman of rock band The Smiths, who were active from 1982 to 1987.
 Since then, he has pursued a successful solo career.
-Morrissey's music is characterised by his baritone voice and distinctive lyrics with recurring themes of emotional isolation, sexual longing, self-deprecating and black humour, and anti-establishment stances.
+Morrissey's music is characterised by his baritone voice and distinctive lyrics with recurring themes of emotional isolation, sexual longing, self-deprecating and dark humour, and anti-establishment stances.

 Born to working-class Irish immigrants in Davyhulme, Lancashire, Morrissey grew up in nearby Manchester.
-As a child, he developed a love of literature, kitchen sink realism, and pop music.
-In the late 1970s, he fronted punk rock band the Nosebleeds with little success before beginning a career in music journalism and writing several books on music and film in the early 1980s.
-He formed the Smiths with John…Read more on Wikipedia
+As a child, he developed a love of literature, kitchen sink realism, and 1960s pop music.
+In the late 1970s, he fronted punk rock band the Nosebleeds with little success before beginning a career in music journalism and writing several books on music an…Read more on Wikipedia